The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

-A correlation between the total mass of stellar haloes and their [Fe/H] at 30 kpc along the minor axis was observationally discovered by \cite{Harmsen2017} using data of MW-like galaxies taken from the GHOSTS survey.
+As mentioned earlier in this work, a correlation between the total mass of stellar halos and their [Fe/H] at 30 kpc along the minor axis was observationally discovered by \cite{Harmsen2017} using data of MW-like galaxies taken from the GHOSTS survey.
 Later on, \cite{Monachesi2019} were able to numerically reproduce this result using the MW-like simulated galaxies available in the Auriga project \citep[see also][]{Bell2017, DSouza2018}.
-According to these works, more massive stellar haloes tend to be more metal rich, which reflects the fact that the properties of the stellar halos at those distances are dominated by the most massive accretion events (one to three) that a galaxy has had.
+According to these works, more massive stellar halos tend to be more metal rich, which reflects the fact that the properties of the stellar halos at those distances are dominated by the most massive accretion events (one to three) that a galaxy has had.
 It is thus interesting to investigate if this correlation also persists when considering low-mass galaxies.
 We computed the median [Fe/H] of the stellar halo and of the accreted stellar halo and analysed these values as a function of the total stellar halo mass, as shown in the left and right panel, respectively, of Fig. \ref{fig:MedianMetHalo_Mhalo}.
 The colour bar represents the total amount of accreted stellar material of the galaxies.
-We find that, overall, more massive stellar haloes are more metal rich than the less massive ones, though with a large scatter when considering the total (in-situ $+$ accreted) stellar halo (left panel).
-This relation becomes tighter when computing the metallicity of the accreted stellar halo (right panel).
+We find that, overall, more massive stellar halos are more metal rich than the less massive ones, though with a large scatter when considering the total (in-situ $+$ accreted) stellar halo (left panel).
+The median [Fe/H] values range from $-0.46$ to $-0.97$.
+This relation becomes tighter when computing the metallicity of the accreted stellar halo (right panel), in addition to getting a larger spread of median [Fe/H] values, going from $-0.49$ to $-2.61$.
 Hence, it is worth exploring if this correlation remains when considering only the accreted stellar halo mass.
-The left panel of Fig. \ref{fig:MedianMetAccHalo_Macchalo} shows the median [Fe/H] of the accreted stellar halo that was computed considering all the accreted stellar particles of the stellar halo located in the direction of the semiminor axis of each galaxy up to a distance of $10 \, R_h$.
-This was done to then compare with data of some observed MW-mass galaxies taken from the GHOSTS survey (triangular symbols) and also with the Auriga MW-mass results obtained in \cite{Monachesi2019} (square symbols).
-These values are shown as a function of each galaxy's accreted stellar halo mass.
-Indeed, we find a very strong correlation between accreted stellar halo mass and the median metallicity of this component.
-All simulated galaxies are colour-coded according to their total DM mass.
-We also find that the more massive an accreted stellar halo is, the more metal rich it is.
-Moreover, for a given halo metallicity value, galaxies with a larger dark matter haloes have a more massive accreted stellar halo.
-We note that at a given accreted stellar halo mass dwarf galaxies are more metal rich than the observed and simulated MW-mass galaxies.
-This will be further investigated in an upcoming paper.